ZhijieXiong/pyedmine/README_EN.md

 We welcome any contributions for bug fixes or adding new features

-If you would like to contribute code, please first raise the issue and then submit a PR
+If you would like to contribute code and there are no conflicts, you may directly submit a pull request.
+Otherwise, please first open an issue to describe the problem before submitting a pull request.

 ## Disclaimer
 PyEdmine is developed under the [MIT License](./LICENSE).
 All data and code in this project can only be used for academic purposes